GigaHierz/carbon-retirement-on-celo/README.md

 # 3. Creating a list of our retirements

 In the last step, let's create a list showing our retirements.
-First you will create a new `list.tsx` page.
+First we will create a new `list.tsx` page.

-There you need the ToucanClient.
-But, you won't need a provider or signer for querying the subgraph.
+There we need the ToucanClient.
+But, we won't need a provider or signer for querying the subgraph.

 ```typescript
 const toucan = new ToucanClient("alfajores");
 ```

-The Toucan SDK has several pre-defined queries to get data from the subgraph, but you can also create your customized query with `toucan.fetchCustomQuery()`.
+The Toucan SDK has several pre-defined queries to get data from the subgraph, but we can also create your customized query with `toucan.fetchCustomQuery()`.
+We can create your check all schemes, create and test your query in the [playground](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores) of the Toucan Subgraph.

-But now you will use one of the predefined queries to get a list of our retirements.
-Remember that an address always needs to be lower case for querying, otherwise you won't get any results.
+But now we will use one of the predefined queries to get a list of our retirements.
+Remember that an address always needs to be lower case for querying, otherwise we won't get any results.

 ```typescript
 await toucan.fetchUserRetirements(address?.toLowerCase());